Arthurisme/auth0-iosmorphic/Spring-backend/Spring-Auth0-Iosmorphic-Starter/README.md

 # Starter Seed

+The project based on official auth0 spring api sample:

+The spring backend must be start before the frondend (or/and mobile side).

 This example shows how to secure your Java Spring Security API endpoints using Auth0-issued JSON Web Tokens.

 You can read a quickstart for this sample [here](https://auth0.com/docs/quickstart/backend/java-spring-security).